 “My father was an entrepreneur and go-getter,” Joe Caparosa, Jr., current co-owner said.
 “He was always building new businesses and finding new ways to make Butler better.”

 In 1963, Joe Caparosa, Sr., added a second location up the hill from the original Bowlaway Lanes, called Bowlaway Annex.
-This addition included 12 lanes, a pool table and new state-of-the- art bowling machines.
-A few years later after obtaining a liquor license, a small bar and restaurant was added: the original 11th Frame.
+This addition included 12 lanes, a pool table, and new state-of-the-art bowling machines.
+A few years later after obtaining a liquor license, a small bar and restaurant were added: the original 11th Frame.
 More lanes were added in 1970.
-In 1973, there was a fire which badly damaged the building.
+In 1973, there was a fire that badly damaged the building.

 The 11th Frame was destroyed by a second fire in 1975.
 The facility was rebuilt and resold several years later to a local couple that renamed it “Tanglewood” and operated it as a banquet facility.
 Years later, it was resold to a senior citizen group.

 Then in 1978, Joe Caparosa, Jr., joined his father to help run Bowlaway Lanes for about five years.
 In 1983, they purchased Family Lanes and moved their equipment from Hansen Avenue to Route 8.
 A year later, Kevin Caparosa, son of Joe Caparosa, Sr., joined the family business.